 Yarn‑Dyed Stripes vs Piece‑Dyed Solids: Colorfastness & Reorder Consistency

 When you’re buying or sourcing golf apparel — especially polos — one of the first decisions you’ll face is fabric choice.
-But underneath that decision is another, even more fundamental question: How should the fabric be dyed?
+But underneath that decision is another, even more fundamental question: yarn dyed vs piece dyed — which dye method should you use?

-On the surface, both yarn‑dyed and piece‑dyed fabrics are just different methods of adding color.
+On the surface, both yarn dyed fabric and piece dyed fabric are simply different ways to add color.
 But dig a little deeper, and you’ll see they have very different effects on:

 -